-It is getting close to that time of our were our ice fishing season closes for pike, walleye and bass and ice anglers begin to focus on panfish and late ice crappies in particular.
+It is getting close to that time of year were our ice fishing season closes for pike, walleye and bass and ice anglers begin to focus on panfish and late ice crappies in particular.

-When setting up on late ice crappies I have tended to fish in kind of a non traditionally crappie spot and that has lead to a lot of success.
+When setting up on late ice crappies I have tended to fish in kind of a non-traditionally crappie spot and that has lead to a lot of success.
 I am set up on a main lake point that sticks out into a mud flat and I am fishing in about 20 feet of water.

 These late ice crappies tend to move across from this main lake point into this mud flat because they are searching for food.